-Students are expected to be at school 15 minutes before first period begins.
+Students are expected to be at school 15 minutes before the first period begins.
 No students are to be on campus before 7:00 AM as there is no supervision.
-Please use the proper drop off zone.
-If you chose to walk your child in, make sure you park in the appropriate areas.
-You may walk your child to class but that is not a time to talk to your child's teacher as he/she is preparing for the students.
+See below for drop off/start times and drop off zones..